ORRYANB/ORRYANB.github.io/_posts/2020-08-19-boston-strava.markdown

 I used the Strava app on an **iPhone 7** to collect the routes.
 I used **ESRI ArcGIS Pro 2.4.3** to convert, compile and clean the data.
 And I used **Mapbox GL JS** to visualize the final heatmap.
 Check out how I did it below.

 [![Boston Heatmap](https://raw.githubusercontent.com/ORRYANB/ORRYANB.github.io/master/_posts/assets/boston_strava_heatmap.PNG)](https://orryanb.github.io/maps/bostonruns.html)
+######Heatmap of our running/ walking routes around Boston.
+Collected fall 2019.
+Click the image for an interactive map.

 **_Step 1: Download all Strava routes as .gpx files_**

 To do this, I exported all of my routes as .gpx files using Strava's bulk export feature (I started using Strava in 2014, so this turned out to be hundreds of individual routes).
 [Exporting your Data and Bulk Export][strava-export]

 **_Step 2: Convert .gpx to features in ArcGIS_**

 I converted each of the .gpx files using the 'GPX to Features' and 'Points to Line' tools in ArcGIS.

-**_Step 3: Import the tracks a layer in Mapbox and style_** To achieve the heatmap effect in Mapbox, I duplicated the *tracks* layer three times and adjusted the opacity and line width for each layer.
+**_Step 3: Import the tracks a layer in Mapbox and style_**

+To achieve the heatmap effect in Mapbox, I duplicated the *tracks* layer three times and adjusted the opacity and line width for each layer.

   ```